 - Avoid alcohol right before bed and caffeine late in the afternoon or evening.

 - Keep your room dark and cool, if possible, to create a sleep-friendly environment.

 If you’re still having difficulty sleeping after trying these recommendations, speak with your doctor.
 They may recommend a sedative or hypnotic medication.

-When the source of your fatigue can’t be directly linked to depression, insomnia, drug reactions, or other specific causes, it’s said to be idiopathic HIV fatigue.
-Idiopathic is a medical term that means the cause of a condition is unknown.
+When the source of your fatigue can’t be linked to depression, insomnia, drug reactions, or other causes, it’s said to be idiopathic HIV fatigue.
+This means the cause of your fatigue is unknown.

 Idiopathic HIV fatigue is common, but it’s hard to predict.
-You may experience it at any point in the day, and you may go days without having those tired feelings.
-The use of stimulants such as methylphenidate (Ritalin) and dextroamphetamine (Dexedrine) may be helpful.
-Your doctor may prescribe them for use every day or just when you start to notice fatigue setting in.
-If you have a history of abusing stimulants, your doctor may look for other solutions.
+You may experience it at any point in the day, and you may go days without feeling tired.
+The use of stimulants such as methylphenidate and dextroamphetamine may be helpful for some people.
+Your doctor may prescribe them for you to use every day or just when you start to notice fatigue.

 Many people with HIV experience fatigue.
 There are a host of treatments that may help resolve HIV fatigue.
 However, to pick the right treatment you need to know the cause.
 If you are experiencing HIV fatigue, talk to your doctor so that the two of you can pin down the specific cause and begin selecting a solution that is right for you.